 Best Time to Visit

 The best time to visit the area will be in the months of April and May.
 The lower stretches of the mountains will be covered with beautiful Rhododendron flowers.
+It is the national flower of Nepal, the state flower of Nagaland and the state tree of Sikkim and Uttarakhand.
+Most species have brightly colored flowers which bloom from late winter through to early summer.
 During winter, it can be bitterly cold.
 Snowfall may blanket the roads.
 Landslides are not uncommon.

 High Altitude

 Zero Point is at an altitude of 15,300 feet.
 Oxygen levels are low at this elevation.
 Heavy physical activities may result in breathing problems and dizziness.
+Altitude sickness typically occurs only above 2,500 metres (8,000 ft), though some are affected at lower altitudes.
+Risk factors include a prior episode of altitude sickness, a high degree of activity and a fast increase in elevation.
 Be sure to carry your medicines since you will not come by medical shops or hospitals in the sector.
-There are no ATMs in Zero Point and you must carry enough cash.
+There are no ATMs in Zero Point and you should carry enough cash.

 Road-Side Shacks